varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   hit_for_pass
     Pass in fetch.
 Passes the object without caching it.
-This will create a socalled hit_for_pass object which has the side effect that the decision not to cache will be cached.
+This will create a so-called hit_for_pass object which has the side effect that the decision not to cache will be cached.
 This is to allow would-be uncachable requests to be passed to the backend at the same time.
 The same logic is not necessary in vcl_recv because